 - Press the [MODE] key again within seven seconds to choose a mode.
-You may also choose a mode with ▲ or ▼. - For modes other than DUAL FREQ, choose frequency.
-Press ◄ for 50 kHz or ► for 200 kHz. - 4.
-Press the [MENU/ESC] key to close the window.
+You may also choose a mode with ▲ or ▼. - 4.
+Press the [MENU/ESC] key to close the menu.

-Single frequency display
+Single frequency display 50 kHz

-50 kHz

 The sounder uses ultrasonic signals to detect bottom conditions.
 The lower the frequency of the signal, the wider the detection area.
 Therefore, the 50 kHz frequency is useful for general detection and judging bottom condition.